1. Dates: January 1 – February 28

 12. Any individual questioning an entry, will be required to submit a dispute form

 and pay a $500 deposit for a lie detector test to be given.
 If the accused angler

 fails the lie detector test, the $500 deposit is refunded, and the accused angler is

 placed on the blacklist of anglers who will not be allowed to enter any future event.

-17. Any angler dispute must be presented in writing to the tournament director prior to
+13. Any angler dispute must be presented in writing to the tournament director before March

 tournament and can be used in any way deemed appropriate by the Tournament

 15. These rules are in coordination and compliance with those stated within the Fish Donkey